Over 48,000 Students Secure Seats In DU Under Two Cut-Off Lists

 "The third cut-off list is likely to see a decline of up to one per cent for courses.
 We have already filled up the unreserved seats for B.Com(Honours) while OBC is almost filled up.
 There will be vacant seats in the reserved categories and there is likely to be a reduction of up to one per cent in the third list.
 A meeting will be held on Saturday to decide on the cut-offs," said Manish Kansal, admission convener at the college.

-(This story has not been edited by Careers 360 staff and is auto-generated from a syndicated feed.)
+(Except for the headline, this story has not been edited by Careers 360 staff and is published from a syndicated feed.)